ltfschoen/-rails_csv_app/README.md

 * Select the [products.csv](https://github.com/ltfschoen/rails_csv_app/blob/master/products.csv) file located in the root directory
 * Click "Import CSV"
 * Click the "1", "2", "Next" or "Previous" to change Page using Pagination
-* Click the column Labels (i.e. "Id", "Name", "Price", "Quantity", "Released") to filter ordering ascending/descending
+* Click the column Labels (i.e. "Uid", "Name", "Price", "Quantity", "Released") to filter ordering ascending/descending
 * Enter a value in the input field (case sensitive).
 Click "Search" to filter list.

 ## Goals